-So here’s another survey idea: ask your customers why they churned.
-And do it immediately after they decide to do so.
+Send this survey immediately after they decide to go.
 The longer you wait, the less motivated they’ll be to provide you with an answer.

-Now that you know how you can use surveys, let me throw in a few tips on how to encourage your participants to take your survey.
+Now that you know how you can use surveys, let’s throw in a few tips on how to encourage your participants to take your survey.

 Think hard about the issue you want to investigate and only ask the most vital questions.
 Asking too many questions will discourage people from filling in your survey.
-It’s better to run two short surveys, then one very long one.
+It’s better to run two short surveys than one very long one.

 Is there a better or worse time to send out a survey?
 Apparently, there is.